Donald Trump’s tariffs: what’s happening and what could it mean for the UK?

 Donald Trump has repeatedly suggested that tariffs are paid by foreign countries.
 During his inauguration speech, for example, he said: “Instead of taxing our citizens to enrich other countries, we will tariff and tax foreign countries to enrich our citizens.”

-According to Peter Levell, deputy research director at the Institute for Fiscal Studies (IFS), the evidence from tariff increases under the last Trump administration was that the cost was “almost entirely passed on to domestic consumers”, along with importers.
+Peter Levell, deputy research director at the Institute for Fiscal Studies (IFS), said the evidence from tariff increases under the last Trump administration was that the cost was “almost entirely passed on to domestic consumers”, along with importers.

 Speaking in a video interview for the IFS website, he said: “It wasn’t a reduction in the prices that foreigners were charging to enter the US market—it was an increase, almost one for one with the tariff rate, for domestic consumers.”